slackalaxy/sboutils/README.md

 [i] openbabel (Open Babel 3D Library)
 ```
 ## sborun
 This runs a SlackBuild.
 It should be run from within the folder containing the SlackBuild and its associated files (*.info, slack-desc,...).
 It can download sources, check md5sum, as well as build and install the ready package.
 If you just run it without any additional options it will only build the package.
+Of course, you should have the right permissions for this.
 ```
 bash-5.1$ sborun -h
 Run sborun from within the SlackBuild containing folder.